 All types of tax debt are erased including income tax, payroll source deductions, and HST.

-The process begins with a meeting between you and one of Welker and Company’s licensed Trustees in Bankruptcy.
+The process begins with a meeting between you and one of Steve Welker and Company’s Licensed Insolvency Trustees.
 We’ll review your unique personal situation, and explain the different ways you can erase your tax debt.

 In short, a Consumer Proposal involves you proposing a settlement to all of your unsecured creditors including the Canada Revenue Agency.
 If a majority of your creditors accept your settlement, and you follow through on your payments, then your debt is erased.
 Typical settlements are approximately 33% of total unsecured debt spread over as many as 60 monthly payments.
 Filing a proposal stops interest from accruing and lowers your monthly payments substantially.